naturalis/naturalis-galaxy-tutorials/README.md

 ### Step 2:
 Merge Illumina paired-end reads.
-The example dataset exists out of 6 .fastq files.
+The example dataset exists of 6 .fastq files.
 Every 2 files are linked as pairs.
 Those pairs need to be merged into single reads.
-* Select the "Merge reads" tool under "**Processing tools**".
+* Select the "Merge reads" tool under "**Processing Tools**".
-* Select the "**Tutorial_Samples.zip**" under "**zip file containing fasta or fastq files**"
+* Select the "**Tutorial_Samples.zip**" under "**zip file containing fasta or fastq files**".
-* Further settings can be kept at default
+* Further settings can be kept at default.
 ```
 Minimum overlap --> 10
 Maximum overlap --> 300